 There is also a 1995 made-for-TV movie based on the story, starring Sean Astin as Harrison.
-The movie follows his childhood and the consequences of a love affair with an illegally handicap-free woman.
+The movie follows his childhood and later recruitment by Administrator John Klaxon into the National Administration Center, a secret cabal of geniuses within the government who ensure that the handicapped America functions, and the consequences of his love affair with Phillipa, an illegally handicap-free woman.

 This story displays the following tropes:

 - Adaptational Heroism: In the original short story, Harrison was a Parody Sue and the story was ambiguous as to whether he was in the right.
 However, the movie and 2081 are unquestionably on Harrisons side.